nexy7574/nio-bot/README.md

 NioBot aims to be as easy to use as possible, so form is preferred over function.
 Some features you'd normally expect may not be implemented (yet, feel free to open a pull request!) or may not work as intended or how you'd expect, however as with any matrix client.

-However, like any good client, NioBot tries to adhere to the [Matrix Spec](https://spec.matrix.org/v1.7/client-server-api) (in terms of design at least, all the hard work is done by matrix-nio)

 ## Quickstart
 ```python